Manual Handling Instructor

 - How different postures can adversely affect the spine

-- A holistic approach to fitness for tasks and reduction of injury risk
+- A holistic approach to fitness for tasks and reduction of injury

 - How various parts of the human body function when lifting, pushing and pulling